autocorr/faust_line_imaging/docs/source/recipes.rst

    # Concatenate the final cube products into contiguous versions.
    merge_chunked_configs(chunked_configs, ext='clean')

-Note that in principle the ``tclean`` with parameter ``chankchunks=-1`` does a similar serial processing of frequency ranges, but problems persist.
-The most serious issues observed are the final concatentation step in ``tclean`` can segfault, and copying the internal mask files using ``makemask`` also frequently fails for large image cubes.
+Note that in principle ``tclean`` run with parameter the ``chankchunks=-1`` applies a similar serial processing of frequency ranges, but problems persist.
+The most serious issues observed are that the final concatentation step in ``tclean`` can segfault, and that copying the internal mask files using ``makemask`` also frequently fails for large image cubes.

 Manually setting the RMS
 ------------------------
-By default, the global RMS is derived from the full dirty cube.
-The value may however be manually set for situations where it is not correct, such as a small windows where >50% of the channels contain significant emission.
+By default the global RMS used for deriving thresholds is computed from the full dirty cube.
+For small windows where >50% of the channels may contain significant emission, this globally RMS value may not be appropriate.
+If the desired RMS value to use is known, the :attr:`faust_imaging.ImageConfig.rms` attribute may be set manually.

 .. code-block:: python